Thyroid & Cold Intolerance…Heat Intolerance Too!

 I hope you manage to alleviate some of your symptoms and your family can come to accept your illness for what it is a terrible blight but not what defines you as a mother.

-11. blank Adriane Valdivia says
+11. Adriane Valdivia says

 I have been trying to get pregnant and I decided to go to an endocrinologist.
 She diagnosed me with hashimoto’s desease.